 Other departments at Columbia also offer courses and support faculty concerned with East Asia, among them the departments of Anthropology, Art History, Economics, History, Political Science, Religion, and Sociology.
 Students interested in East Asia with primary application in those disciplines should apply to those departments.
 Faculty members specializing in East Asian History typically have positions in both the Department of East Asian Languages and Cultures and in the Department of History.

 The School of International and Public Affairs (SIPA) is a professional school offering Master’s degrees in international relations.
-This is an independent degree program that allows for various regional specializations, including contemporary East Asia.
-Students specifically aiming toward careers but not doctoral degrees in government, public policy, international relations, and some business fields should apply to SIPA.
-Among its regional institutes, the Weatherhead East Asian Institute is an interdisciplinary center for research and publication, emphasizing modern East Asia.
+The Weatherhead East Asian Institute is an interdisciplinary center for research and publication, emphasizing modern East Asia.
 Students registered in degree programs in Graduate School of Arts and Sciences departments may also participate in the programs of the Institute and apply for its Certificate upon completion of certain designated requirements.
+Students specifically aiming toward careers but not doctoral degrees in government, public policy, international relations, and some business fields should apply to SIPA or Weatherhead.
 In addition, other professional schools and a professional college, including the School of Business, the School of Law, the School of Journalism, and Columbia Teachers College may have programs of interest to prospective students of East Asia.
 Students interested in advanced programs in those fields should apply directly to the relevant school or college.